 Tickets can be paid with credit card (American Express, MasterCard, VISA) or direct debit (Not for new customers, these should call our ticket-service first (+49) (0)711.
 20 20 90).

 Return / Exchange

-We ask that you carefully check your information before authorizing purchase of your order, as tickets and gift vouchers cannot be returned or exchanged.
+We ask that you carefully check your information before authorising purchase of your order, as tickets and gift vouchers cannot be returned or exchanged.